Wednesday, October 22, 2025

 Spaghetti Aglio E Olio

 This is a easy dish to prepare.
-Watch this very useful video and you will be able cook Aglio E Olio for your friends in no time.
+Watch this very useful video and you will be able to cook Aglio E Olio for your friends in no time.

 Ingredients (serves 4 pax)